Home

 Project Management, Leadership and Followship

-Even with improved project success rates and more technologically advanced tools and techniques to help improve team productivity, organisations today still face many complex challenges in setting and achieving their strategic goals.
+Even with improved project success rates and more technologically advanced tools project management tools including the introduction of artificial intelligence, organisations face many complex challenges in setting and achieving their strategic goals.

-We rarely however remember the critical elements of inclusion and followship.
+We rarely remember the critical elements of inclusion and followship in creating sustainable change.

-It is important that the role of followers is considered as a positive asset alongside the leaders and the other roles which will be critical for success.
+I am interested in the concept of followership as a positive asset alongside leadership skills and project management.
 This should be inclusive and representative for the whole team and the community they serve.

 Providing a safe space where each individual can thrive creates a happier team who can be more creative and ensures a supportive environment which enables insight.

-Where we create fear, which is often where the culture is grounded in criticism; this is where we get stuck – fearing the outcomes of change which prevents us from fully participating in the solutions.
+If we create fear, which is often where the culture is grounded in criticism; this is where we get stuck, fearing the outcomes of change which prevents us from fully participating in the solutions.

-When your team feel comfortable asking for help, sharing suggestions informally, or challenging the status quo without fear of negative social consequences, we are more likely to innovate quickly, unlock the benefits of diversity, and adapt well to change.
+When our teams feel comfortable asking for help, sharing suggestions informally, or challenging the status quo without fear of negative social consequences, we are more likely to innovate quickly, unlock the benefits of diversity, and adapt well to change.

-Leaders can build psychological safety by creating the right climate, mindsets, and behaviours within their teams.
-People should be able to be honest, authentic and trust created through a consistent, predictable and safe space for challenge and followership.
+Leaders build psychological safety by creating the right climate, mindsets, and behaviours within their teams.
+People should be able to be honest, authentic and trust is created through a consistent, predictable and safe space.

 By empowering your team to be the best they can be and enabling them the freedom to define their own journey to a shared vision, we can create new ways of working and embed the insight from all.